 The wheel of the year is integral to pagan traditions, helping us to recognize and pay respect to the ever-changing cycles that make up natural life.
-It also speaks of times when the veil between this world and others is thinnest, providing opportunities for ritual work, connection with spiritual entities, and amplifying magical energy.
+It also speaks of times when the veil between this world and others is thinnest, providing opportunities for ritual work, connection with spiritual entities, and amplifying magickal energy.

 It is halfway between the Summer Solstice (Litha) and the Fall Equinox (Mabon) on August 1st – that we celebrate Lammas (also known as Lughnasadh).
 This holiday marked the first harvest of the season and was a time of gathering grains and baking bread.
 During this period, the amount of light during the day grows less and less as darkness transitions to ruling over the coming months.